World Cup 2018: VAR the Future of Football?

 What could have been…

-If you’re still not sure and debate rages like it does her at The MALESTROM HQ maybe consider this,
+If you’re still not sure and the debate rages as it does here at The MALESTROM HQ maybe consider this,

 Yes, England’s greatest sporting moment could itself have been different if for the help of a Video Assistant Referee.
 Geoff Hurst’s iconic strike in extra time in the final, came after a last-minute equaliser by the Germans had suggested a momentum shift.
 VAR would have ruled out England’s third and then who knows, perish the thought.